Royal Kuhio

 Sauna appears in many listings, often alongside the pool and exercise room.
 The wording is explicit and repeated across multiple remarks, consistent with the existing high-confidence MLS evidence.

-I looked for surfboard storage, board storage, surf racks, and surf lockers.
-Multiple listings directly confirm dedicated surfboard storage, so this feature is well supported.
+I looked for surfboard storage, board storage, surf lockers, and similar terms.
+Multiple listings directly confirm dedicated surfboard storage or lockers, so this feature is present.

 Moderately strong evidence from remarks: although MLS checkbox is low (2/20), numerous agent remarks explicitly state 'tennis court' or 'tennis courts' (e.g., 'tennis court', 'tennis court currently undergoing rejuvenation'), appearing across multiple listings.
 Multiple independent remarks support including this building-level amenity.